-To sleep better it is helpful to have a bit of background on the science of sleep.
+To tackle sleep difficulties it is helpful to have a bit of background on the science of sleep.
 Our sleep is divided into stages of varying degrees of light to very deep sleep.
-We go though these cycles many times every night and we often partially break the surface of the unconscious and conscious state before our natural disposition is to go back into sleep.
+We go though these cycles many times every night and it is the light sleep stage when we can temporarily enter into a semi conscious state.
 I like to think of it as being under water and partially breaking the surface before going back down to a deeper place.
 This is what happens to most people when they sleep even if they have no memory of it.
-Unfortunately for some, at this point in the sleep cycle, it is all too easy to quickly awaken fully coming out of the light stage of sleep and become focused on being awake whilst wanting to be asleep!
-Or of course for some the difficulty is not being able to sleep in the first place.
+Unfortunately for some it is at this point in the sleep cycle that we can find ourselves awake.
+Or for some the difficulty is not being able to sleep in the first place.
 Ironically in a lot of cases the anxiety of not being able to sleep overrides any initial stress or anxiety that caused the sleeplessness in the first place, such as work or lifestyle related.
 In effect we are then creating and reinforcing a pattern of sleeplessness all on its own.

 With this understanding you can imagine how many anchors someone might be setting up for themselves over any sleep difficulty.
 So collapsing these anchors and setting new ones that are far more helpful is one of the ways I help clients improve their sleep.

 I also allow clients to focus on evaluating the quality of their sleep rather than how many hours they might have got or for how long they might have been awake at night.
-Once the anxiety is vastly reduced or not there any more, waking up at night is far more managable and by slipping into a medatitive state you are then allowing the mind and body to rest.
+Once the anxiety is vastly reduced or not there any more, waking up at night is far more manageable and by slipping into a meditative state you are then allowing the mind and body to rest.
 If however the mind is still active it is much better to get up and go into another room with the light low, and read or write down what is on your mind.
 And understanding the importance of light on our sleep patterns is also critical for those who want a good night’s sleep.
 Light, whether it be natural or artificial, is critical for regulating our sleep cycle and so especially if we wake up we need to keep light to a minimum to ensure our body doesn’t start thinking it’s not a time for sleeping, even if we are finding it hard to sleep.
-That means even when going to the toilet at night to keep a low light or ideally none at all (easier for us men I appreciate!)
-Equally ensuring you get as much daylight as possible during the day, especially in the morning if possible is important for regulating your awake and therefore sleep patterns.
+That means even when going to the toilet at night to keep a low light or ideally none at all.
+Equally ensuring you get as much daylight as possible during the day is important for regulating your awake and therefore sleep patterns.
 Using an artificial daylight bulb in your main place of work can also be helpful.

 Everyone will typically have a different history and circumstance relating to their sleep difficulty, with age making a difference as typically patterns of sleep change as we get older.
 So apart from breaking down anxiety and worry patterns, I will also look at their overall lifestyle and the impact that emotional needs can have on sleep.
 Good sleep hygiene is also important; which includes sticking to regular sleep times even if we don’t initially feel tired or more likely in the morning getting up when the temptation is to lie in.
 This also includes creating a positive sleep inducing environment in the bedroom ideally with nothing that is work or entertainment related such as TVs, computers, a work desk and to treat the bedroom solely for sleep and sex.
 This again creates a positive anchor and expectation!
 There is also the importance of sleeping in a good temperature that is neither too hot or too cold and that any noise and early morning light issues are dealt with too.